Fukaya category of Grassmannians: rectangles: Main theorems

-By assumption $p$ is prime and $1\leq h(u)\leq p-1$, therefore there exists $u\in j\times i$ such that
+By assumption $p$ is prime and $1\leq h(u)\leq p-1$, therefore there exists $u\in i\times j$ such that

-Being $u\in j\times i$, it has to be at entry $(s,t)$ of the grid with $1\leq s\leq j$ and $1\leq t \leq i$.
-Also notice that being the rectangle $j\times i$ in a $(p-k)\times k$ grid we have $1\leq j\leq p-k$ and $1\leq i\leq k$.
+Being $u\in i\times j$, it has to be at entry $(s,t)$ of the grid with $1\leq s\leq i$ and $1\leq t \leq j$.
+Also notice that being the rectangle $i\times j$ in a $k\times (p-k)$ grid we have $1\leq i\leq k$ and $1\leq j\leq p-k$.
 We conclude that

-in contradiction with $c(u)\equiv k$ modulo $p$.
-This concludes the proof in the case of $k$ even.
-When $k$ is odd $I$ consists of roots of $x^p=(-1)^{p-k+1}=-1$ and the argument above doesn't apply; on the other hand we have (Rietsch Lemma 4.4 \cite{R3})
+in contradiction with $c(u)\equiv -k$ modulo $p$.
+This concludes the proof in the case of $k$ odd.
+When $k$ is even $I$ consists of roots of $x^p=(-1)^{k+1}=-1$ and the argument above doesn't apply; on the other hand by Lemma \ref{DualSchur}